 In 2003 and 2004, subcontractor C.W.
-Poss Inc. built retaining walls in the Pointe Monarch housing development in Dana Point, California.
-Poss performed all related excavation, ground and grading work.
+Poss Inc. built various retaining walls at the Pointe Monarch housing development in Dana Point, California.
+Poss performed all of the related excavation, ground and grading work.

-In 2013, Guastello sued Poss and other claiming, among other things, that Poss negligently designed and installed the retaining wall.
-Poss’ insurer, commercial general liability insurance carrier, AIG Specialty Insurance Company, notified Poss that it had no duty to defend and indemnify Poss because the damage occurred in January 2010, outside of the policy’s coverage period from February 1, 2003 to December 3, 2004.
+In 2013, Guastello sued Poss and other claiming that, among other things, Poss negligently designed and installed the retaining wall.
+Poss tendered the claim to its commercial general liability insurance carrier, AIG Specialty Insurance Company, but AIG took the position that it had no duty to defend and indemnify Poss because the damage occurred in January 2010, outside of the policy’s coverage period from February 1, 2003 to December 3, 2004.

-The 4th District Court of Appeal, explaining the difference between “claims-made” and “occurrence-based” insurance policies, explained:
+The 4th District Court of Appeal, explaining the difference between “claims-made” and “occurrence-based” insurance policies, stated:

-The Court of Appeal, analyzing the commercial general liability insurance provided by AIG, noted:
+Analyzing the commercial general liability insurance issued by AIG, the Court of Appeal noted:

 - The policy provided that AIG “will pay those sums that the insured becomes legally obligated to pay as damages because of ‘bodily injury’ or ‘property damage’ to which this insurance applies.”